Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 What Does “Karat” Mean in Gold?

 So exactly what does “karat” in gold mean?
-Karats of gold are simply a way of describing the purity levels of gold alloys – that is, how much gold they contain in proportion to other metal content.
+Karats of gold are simply a way of describing the amount of gold in gold alloys, which are made by combining pure gold with non-gold metals.

 Therefore, if all 24 parts of an item are gold, then it’s 24 karats.
 If 23 parts are gold, but one part is made of other metals, it’s 23 karats.
 And so on, all the way down to 1 karat, which has only a single part gold to 23 parts other alloyed metals.